 1. Blue Spring State Park

-The man who the house is named after was one of the area’s first settlers; when he arrived with his family in 1857, he promptly established a citrus farm and small port for river steamships.
+Louis Thursby embodied much of that history.
+When he arrived with his family in 1857, he promptly established a citrus farm and small port for river steamships.

 The house has been preserved to near-original condition and still includes period furniture and housewares.